-It is important to note that the recommendations in this document are general and are intended to highlight areas of a structure that could be strengthened against hurricanes.
+It is important to note that the recommendations in this document are general, and are intended to highlight areas of a structure that could be strengthened against flooding.
 However, the recommendations cannot account for all of the different building types and variables in the IBC.
-As a result, a licensed professional is necessary to identify and perform mitigation activity appropriate for your organization
+As a result, a licensed professional is necessary to identify and perform building mitigation activity appropriate for your business or organization.